 - MCB 2000 or 3010.

-In addition to the courses listed above, a minimum of 6 credits, numbered 2000 level or above, must be earned from courses in the Department of Nutritional Sciences.
-Credits earned in field experiences and independent studies cannot be used to meet this 6-credit requirement.
-Specific course recommendations are listed in the Undergraduate Bachelor Degree Program brochure in the department.
+In addition to the courses listed above, a minimum of six credits, numbered 2000 level or above, must be earned from courses in the Department of Nutritional Sciences.
+Credits earned in field experiences and independent studies cannot be used to meet this six-credit requirement.

-Students must take either NUSC 4237W or 4296W to fulfill their writing in the major requirement and the advanced information literacy requirement.
+Students must successfully pass either NUSC 4237W or 4296W to fulfill their writing in the major requirement and the advanced information literacy requirement.
 There are no advanced requirements for computer technology.

 Didactic Program in Dietetics